den-wdi-1/installFest/installfest/ruby-on-rails-stack.md

 Postico is a GUI tool to view the contents of your Postgres database.

-1. Go to [https://eggerapps.at/postico/](https://eggerapps.at/postico/) and download the free version.
+1. Go to <a href="https://eggerapps.at/postico/" target="_new">eggerapps.at/postico/</a> and download the free version.
 2. Install it by unzipping the downloaded zip and then dragging `Postico.app` into your `Applications` directory.

 </details>

+### Congratulations!
+This completes Installfest!